 - 1. For any provider that is treating children and/or adolescents, the provider shall either: - a. obtain a statewide criminal background check by an agency authorized by the Office of State Police to conduct criminal background checks on all staff that was conducted within 90 days prior to hire or employment; or - b. request a criminal background check on all staff prior to hire or employment in the manner required by R.S.
-15:587.1 et seq.

-- 2. For any provider that is treating adults, prior to any employer making an offer to employ or contract with a nonlicensed person or any licensed person, the provider shall obtain a statewide criminal background check in accordance with R.S.
-40:1203.1 et seq.
-At the latest, the background check shall be conducted within 90 days prior to hire or employment. - 3.
+15:587.1 et seq. - 2.
+For any provider that is treating adults, the provider shall obtain a statewide criminal background check on all unlicensed direct care staff within 90 days prior to hire or employment by an agency authorized by the Office of State Police to conduct criminal background checks.
+The background check shall be conducted within 90 days prior to hire or employment. - 3.
 A provider that hires a contractor to perform work which does not involve any contact with clients is not required to conduct a criminal background check on the contractor if accompanied at all times by a staff person when clients are present in the provider. - E. Prior to hiring the unlicensed direct care staff member, and once employed, at least every six months thereafter or more often, the provider shall review the Louisiana state nurse aide registry and the Louisiana direct service worker registry to ensure that each unlicensed direct care staff member does not have a negative finding on either registry.